sethwv/game-thumbs/docs/team-matching.md

 For cases where ESPN's API doesn't match common team nicknames or has incorrect data, you can define custom aliases and data overrides in a `teams.json` file.

+**Important:** Your custom `teams.json` file is **additive** - it merges with the built-in team data rather than replacing it.
+You only need to include the specific teams you want to customize.
+All built-in teams and their aliases remain available.

 ### File Structure

 The `teams.json` file is organized by league, with each team having optional aliases and overrides: